Royal Air Force Mountain Rescue Service: Training

 All RAF MRT members are volunteers.
-RAFMRS team members are known as "M.R.
-Troops" or just "Troops."
+RAFMRS team members are known as 'M.R.
+Troops' or just 'Troops'.
 Traditionally, team membership is reserved for enlisted men and women; although officers may serve as either Mountain Rescue Team liaison Officers (MRTLO) or as a Troop, NB this is not at all the same thing as being the team leader but simply a mechanism linking the Team to the station's executives.
-The position of Team Leader is reserved for a senior NCO, generally a seasoned veteran.
+The position of Team Leader is reserved for a senior non-commissioned officer (SNCO), generally a seasoned veteran.
 For some, service on a team is a primary duty, and they are known as the Permanent Staff or PS.
-For others, it is a part-time activity in addition to their normal RAF trade or branch for which they are granted relief from other normal secondary duties, such as guard duty.Most training is done "on the hill", the term for mountaineering training days.
+For others, it is a part-time activity in addition to their normal RAF trade or branch for which they are granted relief from other normal secondary duties, such as guard duty.

+Most training is done 'on the hill', the term for mountaineering training days.
 The MRS has a training syllabus that must be completed by each 'Troop'.
-New troops are considered "novices."
-After personnel have completed the first part of the syllabus they sit a practical and theory test to become 'part trained' and this permits the wearing of the mountain rescue badge on the right fore-sleeve of dress uniform and the RAF blue jumper, one of only two special service badges recognized for RAF enlisted men, the other being the badge of a qualified marksman.
+New troops are considered 'novices'.
+After personnel have completed the first part of the syllabus, they sit a practical and theory test to become 'part trained', and this permits the wearing of the mountain rescue badge on the right fore-sleeve of dress uniform and the RAF blue jumper, one of only two special service badges recognised for RAF enlisted personnel, the other being the badge of a qualified marksman.
 Walking, mountain navigation, high-angle rescue techniques, rock climbing, and winter mountaineering are the primary training activities, which are carried out in all weathers.
-After the 'part trained' section 'troops' then complete 'Trained' and 'Party Leader' status both having theory and practical tests.
-Alongside these core elements RAF MRS also have 'Intermediate and Immediate Emergency Care Provider' (IEC), 'Rock Leader', 'Rock Instructor', 'Winter Leader' and 'Winter Instructor'.
+After the 'part trained' section 'troops' then complete 'Trained' and 'Party Leader' status, both having theory and practical tests.
+Alongside these core elements, RAF MRS also have 'Intermediate and Immediate Emergency Care Provider' (IEC), 'Rock Leader', 'Rock Instructor', 'Winter Leader', and 'Winter Instructor'.

 A regular 'Troop' is expected to spend upwards of 30 weekends a year training on the hill.
-Many Himalayan expeditions have been mounted, and troops and ex-troops have participated in other organizations' expeditions.
+Many Himalayan expeditions have been mounted, and troops and ex-troops have participated in other organisations' expeditions.
 In 1970, ex RAF Kinloss troop Ian Clough died when a serac collapsed on him while descending Annapurna on an expedition with Chris Bonington.
-Other sites for expeditions have included Alaska's Denali, the first RAF single service ascent of Mt.
-Everest in 2001, and Antarctica, where troops have volunteered for British Antarctic Survey duties.
+Other sites for expeditions have included Alaska's Denali, the first RAF single service Everest expedition when Chief Technician ‘Dan’ Carroll and Corporal ‘Rusty’ Bale complete an ascent of Mount Everest in 2001, and also Antarctica, where troops have volunteered for British Antarctic Survey duties.